Rabadash8820/UnityAssemblies/README.md

 ### Removing the default reference to UnityEngine.dll

 You may not want to keep our default reference to `UnityEngine.dll`, e.g., if you only need a reference to some other Unity assembly, or want to reference Unity's module assemblies directly.
-To remove the `Reference` from your project, simply use the MSBuild Item remove syntax; i.e., add the following line to an `<ItemGroup>` in your `.csproj`:
+To remove the `Reference` from your project, simply use the MSBuild Item remove syntax, i.e., add the following line to an `<ItemGroup>` in your `.csproj`:

 ```xml
 <Reference Remove="$(UnityInstallRoot)\$(UnityVersion)\$(UnityEnginePath)" />
 ```

+**Warning: If using directory imports, be sure to put the above line in `Directory.Build.targets`, not `Directory.Build.props`, otherwise you'll be trying to remove the Reference before it's been added!**

 ### Referencing the Unity core modules